Sitwat Nayeem

-Air Vice Marshal Sitwat Nayeem is a Bangladeshi diplomat.
-He is the incumbent ambassador of Bangladesh to Ethiopia since July 2025.
+Air Vice Marshal Sitwat Nayeem is a two star air officer of the Bangladesh Air Force.
+He has been the ambassador of Bangladesh to Ethiopia since July 2025.

 Career

-Sitwat Nayeem graduated from Defence Services Command and Staff College (DSCSC) and earned a master’s in military studies from National University, Bangladesh.
-He got his second Staff Course from Air Force Command College (AFCC), Beijing, China and Air War College Course form Maxwell Air Force Base, Alabama, United States and masters on strategic studies.
+Sitwat Nayeem graduated from Defence Services Command and Staff College (DSCSC) and earned a master's in military studies from National University, Bangladesh.
+He got his second staff course from Air Force Command College (AFCC), Beijing, China, and air war college course from Maxwell Air Force Base, Alabama, United States, and a master's in strategic studies.
 He is then graduated from National Defence College, Dhaka and achieved masters on social science in security and development from Bangladesh University of Professionals.

-On 29 December 1991, Nayeem was commissioned in Bangladesh Air Force in General Duties (Pilot) branch.
+On 29 December 1991, Nayeem was commissioned in the Bangladesh Air Force in the General Duties (Pilot) branch.

 Nayeem served two years in MONUSCO, the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo.
-He served as Chief Waste Management Officer of Dhaka South City Corporation.
+He served as chief waste management officer of Dhaka South City Corporation.

-Nayeem served as the director of Cyber Warfare and Information Technology Directorate, Air Headquarters in Dhaka until 2025.
+Nayeem served as the director of the Cyber Warfare and Information Technology Directorate at Air Headquarters in Dhaka until 2025.

 Personal life

 Nayeem is married to Jobaida Khanam and has two sons.
-Nayeem's father, Colonel Md Nurul Islam, an Army Medical Corps officer served in Bangladesh Army for 33 years before retiring in 1994.
-His brother, Mohammad Shafeenul Islam, is retired major general in the Bangladesh Army and former Director General of Border Guard Bangladesh.
+Nayeem's father, Colonel Md Nurul Islam, an Army Medical Corps officer, served in the Bangladesh Army for 33 years before retiring in 1994.
+His brother, Mohammad Shafeenul Islam, is a retired major general in the Bangladesh Army and former Director General of Border Guard Bangladesh.
 His sister is Shahneela Islam.